 Instructions

-- Whisk together the flour, sugars, baking powder, salt, baking soda, and apple pie spice in a large bowl.
+- Whisk together the flour, baking powder, salt, cinnamon and nutmeg in a small mixing bowl and set aside.

 Notes